Upoma218/Upoma218/README.md

 <img src="https://user-images.githubusercontent.com/74038190/221352975-94759904-aa4c-4032-a8ab-b546efb9c478.gif" width="400" align="right">

 - **🌟 Passion**: Using technology to create meaningful solutions that positively impact lives.
-- **💻 Hobbies**: Playing with code, singing, reciting poems, and podcasting.
+- **💻 Hobbies**: Believes in continuous learning, kindness, and perseverance as keys to personal growth and success.
-- **🎓 Background**: Transitioned from a non-technical background to mastering web development technologies through self-study and hands-on projects.
+- **🎓 Background**: Transitioned from a non-technical background to mastering web development technologies through various courses, self-study and hands-on projects.
-- **🌱 Fun Facts**: Believes in continuous learning, kindness, and perseverance as keys to personal growth and success.
+- **🌱 Fun Facts**: Playing with code, singing, reciting poems, and podcasting.
-- **🌍 Vision**: If money were not an issue, she'd create educational tech for underprivileged communities.
-- **🎙️ Podcast**: Manages a podcast channel on YouTube discussing web development, technology trends, and personal growth.
+- **🌍 Vision**: Build and lead personal Tech Industry.

 ## 📚 Books I Love